JackSzwergold/Writing/memories/Vietnam Vet Flips Out.md

 Following close behind was his wife or girlfiend—I was a kid so I had no idea what they were—slowly sobbing.
 Her face red and tears running down her cheeks.

+She didn’t seem battered or bruised, but she was clearly screwed up.
+She headed down the stairs, and I headed into the apartment, put on some sneakers and headed downstairs.

+***

 ***

 *Vietnam Vet Flips Out (c) Copyright by Jack Szwergold; written on July 21, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*